-After Zurich I thumbed a lift north with a short middle aged Hamburger, salt and pepper hair combed back, without parting, from his forehead and dark circles around his sleepy eyes.
-His face was saggy,full of the disgust of life and the thickening effect of alcohol.
+After Zurich I thumbed a lift north with a short middle aged Hamburger, salt and pepper hair combed back, without parting, from his forehead and dark circles around his sleepy,baggy eyes.
+Gravity now had such a grip on his features that his eyes had nearly lost their battle to stay open.
+If our faces are the road maps of our lives, his progress had been dizzyingly downhill.
+His face was saggy, full of the disgust of life and the thickening effect of alcohol.
 His pallidness, hollow cheeks, angular features and five o’clock shadow that looked creepily like the growth of beard on a corpse, gave him a diabolonian air.

 During the trip late at night this driver decided it was time to take a break to get some food.